One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Introduction

 \firstkgexample

-\textbf{Approach and contributions.} To solve these tasks, we introduce \(\anycq\)\footnote{The code and data can be found in \href{https://github.com/kolejnyy/ANYCQ}{this GitHub repository}.}, a graph neural network that can predict the satisfiability of a Boolean query over \emph{any} (incomplete) KG, provided with a function assessing the truth of unobserved links. \(\anycq\) acts as a search engine exploring the space of assignments to the free and existentially quantified variables in the query, eventually identifying a~satisfying assignment to the query. $\anycq$ can handle \emph{any} existentially quantified first-order query in conjunctive or disjunctive normal form.
+\textbf{Approach and contributions.} To solve these tasks, we introduce \(\anycq\), a graph neural network that provided with a~function assessing the truth of unobserved links, can predict the satisfiability of a Boolean query over \emph{any} (incomplete) KG. \(\anycq\) acts as a search engine exploring the space of assignments to the free and existentially quantified variables in the query, eventually identifying a~satisfying assignment to the query. $\anycq$ can handle \emph{any} existentially quantified first-order query in conjunctive or disjunctive normal form.
 Our contributions can be summarized as follows: \begin{enumerate} \item We extend the classical query answering problems to the domain of incomplete knowledge graphs and formally define the studied tasks of query answer classification and retrieval, introducing challenging benchmarks consisting of formulas with demanding structural complexity. \item We propose \(\anycq\), a neuro-symbolic framework for~answering Boolean conjunctive queries over incomplete KGs, which is able to solve existentially quantified queries of \emph{arbitrary} structure. \item We demonstrate the strength of \(\anycq\) on the studied objectives through various experiments, illustrating its strength on both benchmarks. \item Specifically, we highlight its surprising generalization properties, including transferability between different datasets and ability to extrapolate to very large queries, \emph{far beyond} the processing capabilities of existing query answering approaches. \end{enumerate}